soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - See a list of the reviewers and review teams for the selected policy
 - See which communication platforms have content under supervision for the policy.

-#### Supervise page
+#### Supervise tab

-The **Supervise** page is where reviewers can take action and resolve items identified by the selected policy.
+The **Supervise** tab is where reviewers can take action and resolve items identified by the selected policy.
 Here you can:

 - Filter by pending, compliant, non-compliant, and questionable items
 - Tag a single item as compliant, non-compliant, or questionable.
 You can also record a comment with the item to help clarify the tagging action taken.